 For GCSE Chemistry, around 14 Med Schools state they require a grade 6 or above, two ask for grade 7 (Lincoln and Nottingham), and one says at least grade 4 (Leeds).

 For GCSE Biology, around 15 Med Schools mention a requirement of grade 6 or above, two specify grade 7 (Lincoln and Nottingham), one says at least grade 5 (St Andrews), and one asks for a minimum of grade 4 (Leeds).

-A smaller number of Med Schools mention GCSE Physics – six want you to have a grade 6 or above (Keele, Kent Medway, Lancaster, Liverpool, Sheffield and Sunderland), and one asks for grade 4 (Queen’s Belfast).
+A smaller number of Med Schools mention GCSE Physics – five want you to have a grade 6 or above (Keele, Kent Medway, Lancaster, Liverpool and Sunderland), and one asks for grade 4 (Queen’s Belfast).

 If you haven’t studied individual sciences at GCSE, around 21 Med Schools mention on their websites that they will accept Dual Award Science/ Double Science instead.

 If you have very strong GCSEs, you might want to focus on applying for Med Schools which place a greater emphasis on these grades.